t2haev00/flip-a-coin/README.md

 - First developed a CLI version, then started to create this with HTTP methods and endpoints.

 ## How to play?
-Play by HTTPS methods, all endpoints return but functions are not fully implemented to all, in some there is just print statements.
+Play by HTTPS methods, however all endpoints return something, but functions are not fully implemented to all of them, in some there is just print statements.

-CREATE TWO PLAYERS
-curl -X POST http://localhost:8080/coinflip/player?name=YOURNAMEHERE curl -X POST http://localhost:8080/coinflip/player?name=YOUROPPONENT
+You can modify part with YOURNAMEHERE and YOUROPPONENT CREATE TWO PLAYERS curl -X POST http://localhost:8080/coinflip/player?name=YOURNAMEHERE curl -X POST http://localhost:8080/coinflip/player?name=YOUROPPONENT